 The solar panels powering the solar water pump are sold separately.
 Each manufacturer provides a graph or table showing how many watts of solar panels are needed to produce the desired water flow.
 Once you have selected the appropriate type and size of solar pump, use that graph to calculate the correct watts of solar panels.

 The solar pump and the amount of solar panels needed both depend on how many gallons per day (GPD) or gallons per minute (GPM) you want to pump and the vertical head the pump needs to overcome.
-Call us to get friendly, technical advice to help you design your Solar Water Pumping System.

 Most solar water pumps run directly off solar panels (PV direct) and do not require batteries.
 Using batteries may complicate an otherwise straight forward application.
 Instead of storing electricity in batteries to run the solar pump at non-sunny times, most people prefer to store the water in a holding tank.
 This results in the same effect, water when you need it, with less cost and less complexity.